RJKool/Food-Sales-Predictions/README.md

 ## Predicting sales in dollars of outlet store food items.
 Author:  Rashad N. Campbell

-GOAL:  Create a prediction model to forcast total sale prices of food items at multiple outlet store types.
+### Business problem:
+We need to predict individual item food sales each month to properly manage fixed food storage for each store outlet type.

-OVERVIEW OF DATA:
+### DATA:
 Individual items are represented by these attributes:
  1)   Item_Identifier
  2)   Item_Weight